 Beef 101 – This three-day intensive hands-on program is offered three times a year at Texas A&M University.
 It is designed for anyone who has an interest in expanding their knowledge of the total beef industry.
 This is the leading education program for basic information about the beef industry provided anywhere in the U.S.

 Equine Reproductive Management Short Course – This is a three day course designed for owners and breeding managers.
-The event is coordinated by Dr. Martha Vogelsang; it is an integrated effort across teaching and Extension faculty.
+It is an integrated effort across teaching and Extension faculty.

 Texas A&M University Horse Judging Camp – The Horse Judging Camp is a three-day event in which youth will be instructed in judging performance and conformation classes along with giving oral reasons.
 Camp fees include housing, food, instruction, and evening fun.

-Texas A&M University Livestock Judging Camp – The TAMU Livestock Judging Camp is held each June, and offers two sessions.
+Texas A&M University Livestock Judging Camp and Clinic – The TAMU Livestock Judging Camp is held each June, and offers two sessions.
 Camp registration is open to students ages 10 and older.
 The camp is conducted by TAMU Livestock Judging Team coaches and members.
+A one-day clinic is held each March.

 Texas Beef Quality Producer Program – This program is a collaborative effort of the Texas and Southwestern Cattle Raisers Association, Texas Beef Council, and Texas Cooperative Extension.
 Beef Quality Assurance is a national effort guided and driven by the National Cattlemen’s Beef Association promoting the use of sound management practices in increasing consumer confidence in beef as a wholesome product.
 BQA Certification is offered via CD or at several educational workshops throughout the year.